Sam Riviere, Kim Kardashian’s Marriage (Faber, £10.99); Frances Leviston, Disinformation (Picador £9.99).

 Tellingly, another of Riviere’s title words is ‘sincerity’.
 It is, of course, the rejection of sincerity or authenticity which accounts for there being few conventional or stand-alone poems here. ‘the new heaven’, in which the heavily repeated lines become a mock-religious refrain (before directing us to ‘…The New Heaven & The New Earth’s official profile,/ including the latest music albums, songs, music videos and more updates’) is notable both for its length and for the sense that it crafts a response to the webstream in ways other than adopting its language.
 Elsewhere within Kim Kardashian’s Marriage, only occasionally does an ‘I’ emerge which might be mistaken as biographical.
 And, of course, this is the point.
 Appropriating the inarticulate and fragmented language of the web, the poems conceptually make an atomised wifi-dependent consciousness part of their very investigation.
 ‘How much remixes can you make’ asks ‘infinity hardcore’; ‘I DO NOT OWN OR TAKE CREDIT/ FOR THIS SONG’ reads a line in ‘american dust’, underscoring the shared and impersonal methods of composition at work here.
 In this way – Googled, borrowed, cut-and-paste – the poems echo the web’s multi-authored randomness, its eternally reconfigurable nature, endlessly passing from one subject to the next.
 ‘After the internet’, this work and its fans proclaim, ‘poetry can never be the same’.

 Yet another definition of internet or post-internet poetry might be poetry which shares the conditions created by the internet.
 That is to say, poetry which is – like Kim Kardashian’s first marriage – if not bullshit exactly, then virtual rather than ‘real’: poetry which is mechanical in its techniques, self-advertising as a substitute for the sustained and silent slog (in the manner of some Twitter activity), and designed for immediate, though perhaps not lasting, appreciation by ‘like’-minded fans.
-Kim Kardashian’s Marriage clearly has its swiping, smartphone finger firmly on the cultural pulse, but by point of contrast it was a shock in the late 1990s to discover that Medbh McGuckian’s poetry was largely composed of assembled fragments of borrowed text, while no such scandal has followed Riviere’s provocations.
+This is not intended as criticism of Kim Kardashian’s Marriage , which clearly has its swiping, smartphone finger more firmly on the cultural pulse than most contemporary poetry books.
+By point of contrast, however, it was a shock in the late 1990s to discover that Medbh McGuckian’s poetry was largely composed of assembled fragments of borrowed text, while no such scandal has followed Riviere’s provocations.
 McGuckian’s postmodern antics (like Paul Muldoon’s) posed a challenge to a literary culture still invested, to some extent, in ideas authorial authenticity and coherence – while also anticipating the conditions of hypertext in a frankly weird way.
-These conditions having arrived, however, it is less clear whether Kim Kardashian’s Marriage marks a critique of contemporary tastes or merely a reflection of them.
+These conditions having arrived, it is less fully clear whether Kim Kardashian’s Marriage marks a critique of contemporary tastes or merely a reflection of them.

 Disinformation, Frances Leviston’s second collection, also concerns itself with pervasive discourses which cloud what might be understood as ‘reality’, and how both identity and poetry may be complicit with ‘false data’.
 A recurrent motif here is the notion of untruth, revealed at what looked set to be a point of disclosure.
 In the title poem, a woman preparing for a birthday party ‘suddenly glimpses the screen of false data behind which she lives’.
 It concludes: